advfr/callattendant/README.md

 sudo chmod 644 /lib/systemd/system/callattendant.service
 ```

-If the service doesn't start, check that :
+If the app doesn't start, check that :
 'PERMITTED_ACTIONS': ('ignore',),     <- the first , is missing
 in /home/USERNAME/.callattendant/app.cfg